Skip to main content

 Approach and Methodology

 To rapidly align the team and leverage internal expertise under tight timelines, I adapted the Design Sprint to focus on the Understand, Sketch, and Decide phases.
-I was confident that tailoring the Design Sprint would allow us to:
+Tailoring the Design Sprint would let us:

 • Gather existing customer insights and identify past decarbonization efforts